baremetal-engine/BareMetal/README.md

 > Drop in an old game.
 Let AI do the grunt work.
 Polish it by hand.
 Ship something timeless.

-Whether it's a GameCube-era shooter or a Unity prototype from 2016—**we want to make it look better and run faster than ever.**
+Whether it's a GameCube-era classic or a Unity prototype from 2016—**we want to make it look better and run faster than ever.**

-This is not just about making new games.
+**This is not just about making new games.
-It’s about **preserving and upgrading everything we already built**—the right way.
+It’s about *preserving and upgrading everything we already built*—the right way.**

 ## 👤 Author & Founder